-When it comes to women's outerwear, down reigns supreme.
+When it comes to women's winter coats, down reigns supreme.
 The feathery fluff of down jackets offers the ultimate insulation for frigid days, keeping you toasty and warm.
 However, this magical fiber needs some extra love and care to keep it looking fresh.

 Down is made from the fine, insulating plumage of ducks and geese.
 This natural middle layer of feathers keeps the birds warm in cold water like an undercoat.
 The delicate fibers work to trap air in thousands of tiny pockets, warming it like a heater.
 This process, called loft, is what makes the warmest down coats for women so snuggly and insulating.

 Natural oils in the animals' feathers also act to repel water, and in down outerwear, manufacturers sometimes use a synthetic element to reinforce the down's waterproof quality.
 This is because when down gets wet, any absorbed water reduces the space inside for air, making the loft disappear.
-Loft is the most important quality of down: the trapped air keeps us warm!
-Therefore, when we care for down outerwear, our goal is to protect the loft.
+Because the trapped air keeps us, loft is the most important quality.
+Therefore, when we care for down coats, our goal is to protect the loft.

 Though it's a more sensitive material than synthetic insulation, caring for down isn't very complicated.
 If you want to play it safe, you can always buy a waterproof down jacket for some peace of mind!
 Follow a few easy rules of thumb, and you'll keep your down coat looking good as new.